The Galapagos Islands Travel Information

-You will need to overnight in Guayaquil or Quito before flying on to the Galapagos.
+You will need to overnight in Guayaquil or Quito before flying on to Baltra Airport in the Galapagos.
 To ensure easy flight connections, a 2 night stop-over is recommended.
 On the return leg you will probably need to overnight in Guayaquil or Quito since most international flights depart too early to make the connection possible.
-The flight from Galapagos arrives in Guayaquil (and then Quito) in the afternoon.
+The flight from Baltra Island arrives in Guayaquil (and then Quito) in the afternoon.

 Where to Stay

-Although there are no accommodation options listed in the Galapagos, you can book your mainland Ecuador accommodation for over-nighting or for extending your stay.
-Locations include Quito, Guayaquil, Cuenca, Manta and Salinas.
+Locations include Isla Santa Cruz and Isabela.
 In any location you can benefit from Agoda's 'Low Price Guarantee', so you will always get top-dollar value for money.